Huegoxaga/notes/networking/README.md

 ## Network Devices

-- Media Access Control(MAC) address is a unique physical address for each devices, it is hard-coded.
-- MAC is a 12 digit hexadecimal value, there are two digit in one pair, consisted of 6 pairs.
-- MAC address is a 12 X (Hexdecimal) 4 bit = 48 bit Number divided by : into 3 parts.
-- All device port(network interface) have its own unique MAC address.
 - All frame transmit data using above model to add headers for each one of them and strip the header according layer types.
 - Nodes are connected by switches, wireless access points, and routers.
 - collision domain - A collision domain is, as the name implies, the part of a network where packet collisions can occur.
   - A collision occurs when two devices send a packet at the same time on the shared network segment.
 - Broadcast domain - A broadcast domain is the domain in which a broadcast is forwarded.
 A broadcast domain contains all devices that can reach each other at the data link layer (OSI layer 2) by using broadcast.

+### Cables

+- All cables and its connectors are layer one devices

-### Cable
+#### Twisted Pair Cable

-- Twisted pair cable
 - Widely used for Enthenet in LAN.
+- Consists of several individually-insulated wires twisted together in coloured pairs
+- Wire pairs are twisted together to reduce crosstalk and noise
+  - Interference will be picked up by both wires
+  - Difference between the pair will be minimal
+  - Twisting also reduces crosstalk
+  - Flat ribbon cables with parallel wires are limited to short distances for these reasons
+- May be shielded and/or screened, or unshielded
 - It has two types:
-    - Unshielded-Twisted-Pair (UTP) Cable - widely used everywhere.
+  - Unshielded-Twisted-Pair (UTP) Cable - widely used everywhere
-    - Shielded-Twisted-Pair (UTP) Cable - used for industrial purpose.
+  - Shielded-Twisted-Pair (STP) Cable - used for industrial purpose
+  - Screened UTP (ScTP) - surrounded by a shield of foil and includes a single drain wire used for grounding
-  - RJ45 connector should be connected on each end of the cable.
+- RJ45, or 8P8C (8 Position, 8 Conductor) connector should be connected on each end of the cable.
 - use cable striper to remove the shield or skin of the cable.
 - use wire crimper to attach the RJ45 to the cable.
 - There are two wiring standards
   - T568A
-    - T568B
+  - T568B (more popular)
-      - more popular
-  - The order of the cables has two types.
+- The order of the cables has two types
   - straight(patch) cable
     - two end of the cable used the same wiring standards
     - it is used to connect different types of devices.
   - crossover cable
     - two end of the cable used the opposite wiring standards.
     - it is used to connect same types of devices.
   - Auto MDIX is a technology that can auto convert between straight and crossover cable based on the current use cases.
 - Twisted pair cables have the following categories.
 Each has different Max speed.
+  - CAT1 - 2 pairs of wires, used by PSTN, ISDN, doorbell wiring
+  - CAT2 - 4 pairs of wires, Uncommon, used by 4 Mbps Token Ring
-    - CAT3 10Mbps
+  - CAT3 - 4 pairs of wires, 16 MHz Bandwidth, used by 10Mbps Ethernet
+  - CAT4 - 4 pairs of wires, 20 MHz Bandwidth, Uncommon, used by 16 Mbps Token Ring
-    - CAT5 100Mbps
+  - CAT5 - 4 pairs of wires, 100 MHz Bandwidth, used by 100Mbps Ethernet
-    - CAT5e(enhanced) 100Mbps 125MHz
-    - CAT6 1Gbps 250MHz
-    - CAT6a 1Gbps 500MHz (10 Gbps under 100 meters)
+  - CAT5e(enhanced) - 4 pairs of wires, 125 MHz Bandwidth, used by 100 Mbps Fast Ethernet, 1 Gbps Gigabit Ethernet
+  - CAT6 - 4 pairs of wires, 125 MHz Bandwidth, used by 1 Gbps (100 metres), 10 Gbps Ethernet (55 metres)
+  - CAT6a - 4 pairs of wires, 500 MHz Bandwidth, used by 10 Gbps Ethernet (100 metres)
-    - CAT7(shielded CAT6a) 10Gps
+  - CAT7(shielded CAT6a) - 4 pairs of wires, 10Gps
-    - CAT8 40Gps (under 30 meters)
+  - CAT8 - 4 pairs of wires, 40Gps (under 30 meters)
   - Higher level has tigher twist, result in higher Max speed.
+- In general TPC hasL
+  - Limited bandwidth (typically 100-500 MHz)
+  - Maximum distance: typically 100 metres for Ethernet applications
+- In Fast Ethernet over Category 5/5e, only 2 pairs are used for transmit/receive
+- In Gigabit Ethernet, all 4 pairs are used

+#### Coaxial Cable

+- Consists of an outer jacket, outer conductor (copper braid), insulating spacer (plastic/Teflon), and a centre conductor (copper wire)
+- High frequency signal transmission line
+- Capable of carrying broadband services (e.g. analog/digital TV, Internet, phone)
+- Types of coaxial cables:
+  - `RG-6/U`, also known as `CATV`, uses Copper-coated steel (75 Ω)
+  - `RG-8` also known as `Thicknet`, adopted by `10Base5` Ethernet, uses Solid copper (50 Ω)
+  - `RG-58`, also known as `Thinnet`, adopted by `10Base2` Ethernet, uses Stranded copper (50 Ω)
+- It has minimal external interference effects
+- Provides a significant amount of bandwidth (1-3 GHz)
+- Capable of up to 10 Gbps downstream (DOCSIS 4.0)
+- Relatively expensive compared to UTP
+- Supports longer cable runs
+  - `10Base2` – up to 185 metres
+  - `10Base5` – up to 500 metres
+- HFC (hybrid fibre-coaxial) networks – typically >100 metres
+- Not often used for data networks today, except "last mile" in existing cable infrastructure
+- It uses connectors:
+  - F-connector
+  - BNC with terminators

+#### Fibre-Optic Cable

+- Consists of a glass core, cladding, protective buffer, and an outer sheath
+- The core is a waveguide that can transmit light of varying wavelengths through WDM
+- Total internal reflection keeps light in the waveguide
+- Immune to Electro-Magnetic Interference (EMI) and Radio frequency interference (RFI)
+- High bandwidth, high electrical resistance
+- Smaller cable size (diameter), lightweight but fragile
+- More difficult to install/splice
+- More expensive than coaxial cable/UTP
+- Single-mode (SM)
+  - Optical fibre with a small core diameter, e.g. 9 μm
+  - Greater distances possible, e.g. over 60 km
+  - Higher precision/stricter tolerances
+- Multi-mode (MM)
+  - Optical fibre with a larger core diameter, e.g. 50 or 62.5 μm
+  - Distances up to 550 metres for 1 Gbps Ethernet
+  - Best used within a building (shorter runs)
+- Fibre-Optic Connectors
+  - ST – Straight Tip, simplex
+    - For simplex cables, Rx/Tx cables are separable
+  - SC – Subscriber Connector (sometimes called Square Connector), simplex and duplex
+  - LC – Lucent Connector, typically duplex
+    - Common in data networking applications along with (but increasingly displacing) SC
+- Small Form-factor Pluggable (SFP/SFP+) Transceivers
+  - Often used in conjunction with fibre connectors

 ### Network Interface Controller/Card/Chipset (NIC)